 Georgia Tech has accounting requirements related to DSS funds and the ability to carry eligible funds forward in the next fiscal year.
+DSS accounting requires DSS project numbers to correctly point to a non-lapsing fund code, which then allows campus units to carry forward eligible funds.
 Certain requirements must be met by the department to carry forward funds.
-DSS accounting also requires specific revenue account codes to be used for Internal (includes

-Georgia Tech Affiliates), External to GT and GT Affiliates, and External Sponsored Projects.
+DSS accounting also requires specific revenue account codes to be used for Internal (includes GT Affiliates), External to GT and GT Affiliates, and External Sponsored Projects.
 The ability to carry forward funds enables revenue centers to better manage their operations and plan for future commitments.
 Department financial administrators/managers are solely responsible for managing carry forward funds for their unit.
 Units should note that the policy for carrying forward DSS funds differs from the policy for carrying forward general operations funds.
 Please refer to page 25 for guidance on carrying forward general operations funds.